Andrew Arnold Lambing: Academic and theological career

 Briefly assigned to teach history at St. Francis College, Loretto, Lambing spent the next forty years of Pittsburgh's post-Civil War years ministering to thousands of Catholic immigrants from Europe during both an industrial and a population boom, and was credited with calming strikers who were intent on destroying a freight depot of the Pennsylvania Railroad in the city's rail yards during the Great Railroad Strike of 1877.

-Among the first academically-trained historians of Western Pennsylvania, Lambing was also the first to document the beginnings of the Catholic Church in the region.
+Among the first academically trained historians of Western Pennsylvania, Lambing was also the first to document the beginnings of the Catholic Church in the region.
 Two of his most important contributions were the first English translation, from the French, of the 1749 journal of Pierre Joseph Céloron de Blainville and the publication of the register of baptisms at Fort Duquesne.

 He also presented history lectures for area school students, and wrote numerous articles for newspapers and magazines on historical and religious subjects, including the majority of two early and significant regional histories: History of Allegheny County and the Standard History of Pittsburgh, and served as president of the Historical Society of Western Pennsylvania.

 Andrew Carnegie appointed Lambing a trustee of both the Carnegie Institute of Pittsburgh and the Carnegie School of Technology.
 In 1883, the University of Notre Dame conferred on him the honorary degree of Master of Arts and in 1886, its Doctor of Laws degree.

 Death and interment

-Lambing died on Christmas Eve in 1918, and was buried in the priest’s section of St. Mary Cemetery in the city's Lawrenceville neighborhood.
+Lambing died on Christmas Eve in 1918, and was buried in the priest's section of St. Mary Cemetery in the city's Lawrenceville neighborhood.
 His headstone is in the shape of a large open book.

 Legacy

-A new lecture series, the Andrew Arnold Lambing Lectureship, was established in his honor in 1955 by the Catholic Historical Society of Western Pennsylvania.
+A lecture series, the Andrew Arnold Lambing Lectureship, was established in his honor in 1955 by the Catholic Historical Society of Western Pennsylvania.
 The inaugural speaker was historian Mason Wade, whose April 21 presentation that year was, "The French in Western Pennsylvania."